Colton 56 Below average

 What's it like Living in Colton?

-Located in the state of California, Colton is a medium-sized city with a population of 54,215 inhabitants.
-With a population density of 3,487 people per square mile, Colton is well above the nation's average density level.
+Colton, California is a medium-sized city with a population of 55,956 people.
+With a population density of 3,651 people per square mile, Colton is well above the nation's average density level.
 More than a quarter of the residents of Colton identify themselves as Hispanic or Latino, and 49% of the population speak Spanish as their primary or secondary language.
-With an average age of 32 years old, Colton could be a great place to live for young adults as this age is well below the national average.
-Colton is very likely to be a great place to live for singles as only 50%, of the population (over fifteen) are classified as married.
+If you are a young adult or student, you might be pleased to know that the average age of all Colton residents is 32.
+Single men and women might be happy to hear that in Colton, only 50% of the population is married.
 Long travel times to work can be one of the most frustrating things in the world - right behind housework!
 If you decide that living in Colton is the right fit for you, your one way commute time will average 28 minutes, which is about average when compared to the national commute time of 26 minutes.

-If you’re considering moving to any new city, it could be a very intimidating task.
-However, it could also be a fulfilling experience if you are willing to get to know the area before actually living in Colton, California.
+If you’re considering moving to any new city, it could be a very daunting task.
+However, it could also be a good experience if you are willing to get to know the town before actually living in Colton, California.
 When searching for a new neighborhood, several key items should be considered.
 Safety is of utmost importance, ensuring a secure environment with low crime.
 Proximity to your workplace or school helps reduce commuting time and offers convenience.
 Access to amenities such as parks, grocery stores, and healthcare facilities enhances your daily life.
 Public transportation options contribute to easy mobility.
 A sense of community fosters a supportive and engaging environment.
 Lastly, the overall atmosphere should align with your desired lifestyle, ensuring a fulfilling living experience.
 Considering these items will guide you towards finding the perfect neighborhood that fits all your needs.
-Finding the best places to live in Colton and nearby areas is a much easier task when you can rely on information and data from the livability score, which includes amenities, commute, health & safety, education and other important metrics.
+Using the livability score which includes data from categories like crime, cost of living, employment, housing, you can easily compare the best places to live in Colton and also determine if there are any nearby cities that might be a better match for your lifestyle.
+You can also compare Colton to California and the national average.

 Best Places to Live in and Around Colton